ETC-A/etca-spec/extensions/interrupts/README.md

 1. Set the `INT_CAUSE` CR to the bit index of the interrupt to be handled based on the table above.
 2. Set the `INT_DATA` CR based on the following:
-    - If the cause is a system call, use the second byte of the instruction.
+    - If the cause is a system call, use the eight unspecified bits of the instruction.
-    - If the cause is a memory alignment error, use the address that caused the error
+    - If the cause is a memory alignment error, use the address that caused the error.
     - If the cause is an external interrupt, use something the handler can use to identify the device which caused the interrupt (may be externally supplied).
 If nothing can be used to identify the device, use -1.
 3. Set the `INT_RET_PC` CR to the current `PC` register.
 4. Set the `INT_RET_SP` CR to the current `SP` register.